jimmybutzen/mydu-scripts/mods/admin/README.md

 - **Admin Tools**: Perform administrative actions like retrieving construct IDs, element IDs, and player IDs.
 - **Construct Management**: Disown constructs or repair elements directly through the mod.
-- **Bypass Admin Dispenser**: Enable or disable bypass on specific elements with appropriate rights.
+- **Bypass Admin Dispenser**: Enable or disable bypass on admin dispenser (this will set the dispenser to override player inventory to store everyting , you also can reset it so a player needs to have a linked container).
 - **External Notifications**: Automatically triggers external notifications when significant changes occur in constructs.

 ### Prerequisites